Central Business District, Saskatoon: Public services

 Saskatoon Light & Power provides electrical utilities to all Saskatoon neighbourhoods which existed prior to 1958.
 Water is treated and supplied by the City of Saskatoon Water and Wastewater Treatment Branch.
 There are health professional offices in the central business district, such as physician, dentist, optometric services.
 The three Saskatoon hospitals are located in other nearby neighbourhoods.
 St. Paul's Hospital is located in Pleasant Hill, Royal University Hospital is located in the University of Saskatchewan Land Management area, and Saskatoon City Hospital is located in City Park.
 The Saskatoon Police Service Headquarters location is within the central business district located at 130 4th Avenue North.
 The Central Division oversees the Central Business District, the Riversdale Business District, SIAST and nine other residential areas.
 The central business district is served by the City of Saskatoon Saskatoon Fire & Protective Services, Fire Hall number 1 and head office is located at 125 Idylwyld Drive South, Riversdale.

 Recreation

 Arena

 The Saskatoon Arena, originally located on the south side of 19th Street between 1st and 2nd avenues, was the city's main venue for sports events from 1937 until its closure in the early 1980s, and was also used for concerts and other events.
 The Arena was home to the early Western Hockey League's Saskatoon Quakers (and later the Saskatoon Blades) hockey games, wrestling events, concerts, and the Shrine Circus.
 The Arena was replaced by Saskatchewan Place, now known as Credit Union Centre, on the city's outskirts, while the construction of Centennial Auditorium (now TCU Place) and improvements to the Exhibition Grounds led to these venues becoming preferred for concerts and other specialty events in the later years of the arena's history.

-Bowling

-In the downtown core, there have been bowling alleys that have come and gone over the years.

-K.G.
-Bowl since 1962 is in the King George Hotel, Hunter's Bowling Alley off of 20th Street and 2nd Avenue, and Raks Bowl-a-drome on 3rd Avenue and 23rd Street.
-As of 2012, this form of entertainment no longer exists in the core.